CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab15-Gettingstarted.md

 ## Overview

-In this lab, you built a **Custom Question Answering solution** with **Azure AI Language**.
-You provisioned a language resource, created a project in **Language Studio**, and populated the knowledge base with an FAQ and chit-chat content.
-You extended it with additional questions, alternate phrasing, and follow-up prompts for multi-turn conversations.
-After training, testing, and deploying the knowledge base, you set up a Python client app in **Azure Cloud Shell**, configured it with your resource’s endpoint and key, and ran the app to interactively query the knowledge base and receive accurate, context-aware answers.
+In this lab, you will build a **Custom Question Answering solution** with **Azure AI Language**.
+You will provision a language resource, create a project in **Language Studio**, and populate the knowledge base with an FAQ and chit-chat content.
+You will extend it with additional questions, alternate phrasing, and follow-up prompts for multi-turn conversations.
+After training, testing, and deploying the knowledge base, you will set up a Python client app in **Azure Cloud Shell**, configure it with your resource’s endpoint and key, and run the app to interactively query the knowledge base and receive accurate, context-aware answers.

 ## Objectives